Freedom of Information operations

 FOI applications, payments, correspondence and general inquiries may be directed to:

 An application form is available at the bottom of this page or by contacting the Manager, details above.

 Processing of applications

-The Department's FOI Unit is responsible for the administration and processing of FOI applications within the agency.
-The FOI Unit will liaise with the Department's designated decision makers/internal reviewers to facilitate the processing of all applications in accordance with the FOI Act.
+The Department’s FOI Unit is responsible for administering the processing of FOI applications within the agency.
+The Manager, FOI, and Assistant FOI Coordinator liaise with the Department’s designated decision makers/internal reviewers to facilitate the processing of all applications in accordance with the FOI Act.

-The FOI Unit is the initial contact point for members of the community, applicants, third parties, the Office of Information Commissioner and other public sector agencies for all FOI related matters.
+The FOI Unit is the initial contact point for members of the community, applicants, third parties, the Office of the Information Commissioner and other public sector agencies for all FOI-related matters.

 Fees and charges